slidings/impromptuFrontend/README.md

-# This is the jobs listing project for Orbital 2024.
+# Tasks listing project for Orbital 2024.

 Built with react.js and tailwind CSS